 The program is designed to help any new maker, from curious educators to aspiring entrepreneurs, whether you’ve read the book or not.
 You don’t need any prior experience.
 We run the course on a set schedule so that people can go through the process together.

-SCIENCE INVENTIONS - January
+SCIENCE INVENTORS - January '18

-Learn how to take your idea for a science tool and bring it to life using Rapid prototyping, digital fabrication, and Crowdfunding
+Learn how to take your idea for a science tool and bring it to life using rapid prototyping, digital fabrication, and crowdfunding.

 About the Author

 David Lang is the co-founder of OpenROV, makers of underwater drones, and OpenExplorer, a digital field journal for citizen scientists.
 His TED talk on DIY exploration has been viewed over 1MM times. and his work has been featured in the New York Times, Popular Science, and Outside Magazine.